qpdf/qpdf/README-windows.txt

 To install MinGW-w64, first install msys and mingw32 as above.

-From MinGW-w64 download page, go to "Toolchains targetting Win64/Automated Builds" and find the latest mingw-w64 that runs under i686-mingw.
+From MinGW-w64 download page, go to "Toolchains targeting Win64/Automated Builds" and find the latest mingw-w64 that runs under i686-mingw.
 It will be called something like mingw-w64-bin_i686-mingw_yyyymmdd.zip.
 The compiler binaries are